coenm/RepoM/docs/mdsource/ActionList.source.md

 ## executable@1

-Action to excute an application with additional arguments.
-This action is almost identical to the `command@1` action.
-When no existing executables are provided, the action will not show.

-Custom properties:

-- Name: The name of the item (required, string, evaulated)
-- Executables: Array of possible executables.
-The first executable that exists will be used.
-The paths should absolute. (required, string, evaluted)
-- Arguments: The arguments to add to the executable (optional, string, evaluted, default empty string)
+include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionExecutableV1.verified.md

 When you want to specify exacly one executable, you can replace the required property `Executables` with the following property:

-- Executable: Absolute path of the exeuctable to execute (required, string, evaluted)
+- `executable`: Absolute path of the exeuctable to execute (required, string, evaluted)

 Example: